Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/angular-10-routing-this-is-what-you-need-to-know.md

 ## Redirect

 Very cool, but we are now also getting this route not found on our initial page `localhost:4200/`..

-What if we want our welcome component to be our main component.
+What if we want our welcome component to be our primary component?

 We can add a redirect route.